Safe Schools

 Human Trafficking 101 Information Sheet - Homeland Security

-Human Trafficking of Children in the United States – U.S. Department of Education
+Combating Human Trafficking in America's Schools – U.S. Department of Education

 Kentucky Association of Sexual Assault Programs